dart-lang/build/builder_pkgs/mockito/README.md

   int lives = 9;
 }

-// Annotation which generates the cat.mocks.dart library and the MockCat class.
-@GenerateMocks([Cat])
 void main() {
   // Create mock object.
   var cat = MockCat();
 }
 ```

-By annotating a library element (such as a test file's `main` function, or a
+By annotating the import of a `.mocks.dart` library  with `@GenerateMocks`, you
-class) with `@GenerateMocks`, you are directing Mockito's code generation to
+are directing Mockito's code generation to write a mock class for each "real"
-write a mock class for each "real" class listed, in a new library.
+class listed, in a new library.

 The next step is to run `build_runner` in order to generate this new library: